Shadowspaz/Horrified_Mummy_NN/README.md

 The fitness algorithm is a combination of two values: How many moves it took, and how "solved" the puzzle was.
 - With an upper limit of 50 moves, the first part of the fitness score is simply the inverse of moves taken.
 10/50 moves results in a 40/50 score, or 0.8.
 - The second part is the change in cumulative distance from the start of the puzzle to the end state.
 For a win, the cumulative distance would be zero, resulting in a score of 1.
-If it stayed just as scrambled as it did at the start, it would be a score of zero, and if it somehow became _more_ scrambled, this score could be negative.
+If it stayed just as scrambled as it did at the start, it would be a score of 0, and if it somehow became _more_ scrambled, this score could be negative.
-- The average of these two scores returns the overall fitness value, and as the puzzles are consistently solved, the only difference from one neural network to the next will be how efficiently it can be solved.
+- The average of these two scores returns the overall fitness value, and as the puzzles are more consistently solved over generations, the only difference from one neural network to the next will be how efficiently it can be solved.

 ---